Sometimes the most challenging part of owning a float tent or tank of any kind is figuring out where to put it in your house.

 Does your carpet get wet getting in and out of?

 The water will not leak out of the tent.
-Our sensory deprivation tanks are welded together and tested by holding water for 24 hours before being sent out.
+Both our sensory deprivation tents and tanks are tested by holding water for 24 hours before being sent out.
 This ensures there won’t be any leaks.

 How do you fill up the tank in your living room/kitchen/etc?